qaalabs/DE5M4/docs/b-plan/ex2-solution.md

-# Possible User Stories for the QARestaurant Exercise
+# Possible User Stories for the QARestaurant Activity

 Here are example user stories organized by the epics we identified, based on the restaurant website requirements: